stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 ### Update

-For `Update` method we are going to get person and if not found return `404`.
+For `Update` method we are going to get the person and if not found return `404`.
 Otherwise we are going to update document in DB and return `200`.

 Replace `Update` method with following: